AhmedLimem/mobile-robot-simulation/README.md

 ![image](https://user-images.githubusercontent.com/51058382/189885817-942df8b6-5639-466e-b767-f5cb8337cd01.png "Rviz simulator")

 ## SLAM and Autonomous Navigation with TurtleBot3
-[SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) concerns the problem of a robot building or updating a map of an unknown environment while simultaneously keeping track its location in that environment.
+[SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) concerns the problem of a robot building or updating a map of an unknown environment while simultaneously keeping track of its location in that environment.

 We choose an environment with obstacle avoidance for testing SLAM and navigation algorithms.
 The goal is to make TurtleBot3 autonomously navigate around a room and avoid colliding into objects.
 As a first step, we can access and inspect the sensor data.
 We can inspect the scan data from `rostopic` using a new terminal: